mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 toc: true
 ---

 Paper by 53 makes painting realistic skies and clouds a breeze.
 If you had fun drawing trees, just wait until you fluff out happy clouds that would make Bob Ross proud.
 Honestly, with just a few washes of watercolor and strokes of pencil, you'll have an instant masterpiece.
-Here...let me show you how.
+Here…let me show you how.

 ## Blue Skies Fade

 Let's start with the easier of the two, a nice bright blue sky.
 One of the more important steps is choosing a blue to paint with.
-The hue...the saturation...and the brightness all play a role in the overall emotion of the piece.
+The hue…the saturation…and the brightness all play a role in the overall emotion of the piece.
 I tend to mix in a swirl of green and keep it slightly over saturated to contrast against skin tones as seen in my many [PaperFaces portraits]({{ site.url }}/paperfaces/).
 If you're going for doom and gloom, back off the blue and mix in gray instead to set the foundation for an overcast sky.

 <figure class="half">
 	<img src="{{ site.url }}/images/paper-53-blue-sky-mix.jpg" alt="screenshot of blue sky color mix">